-Featuring some of the most intricate blossoms of the plant world, passionflowers add a tropical-garden ambience to your home or garden.
+Featuring some of the most intricate blossoms of the plant world, passionflower vines will add a tropical ambiance to your garden.
 In northern climates these plants can be treated as annuals or as houseplants.

 With flowers available in a myriad of colors, there's a passionflower to fit almost any palette.
 Along with the varied blossoms you will find, many passionflower species have intriguing foliage.
 The leaves tend to be medium green with three lobes.
 Some varieties have wing-shape foliage with a mottled silver pattern.
 The fruit of the passionflower is generally ornamental but sometimes edible.
 The fruit varies in size from that of an acorn to as large as a football.
 Colors range from bright green, yellow, and orange to purple.